MarkBersalona/Sensaphone-400-Cellular-Diagnostic/README.md

 ## Suggested changes
+- Add an 'About' button to display version and date of Sensaphone 400 Cellular Diagnostic to Status
-- Capture and display GNSS timestamp along with lat/long; if lat/long unavailable, do NOT clear lat/long/GNSS timestamp
+- Capture and display GNSS timestamp along with lat/long; if lat/long unavailable, do NOT clear lat/long/GNSS timestamp (This makes lat/long 'sticky': an advantage if the device is stationary; a disadvantage if the device is mobile)
 - Option to dump Status contents to log file
 - Reduce the initial height of the Receive window and the overall window, so Diagnostic can fit on a 1366x768 display.
 (Still manually resizable; maybe get fancy and automatically extend height to available display height??)
-- Add an 'About' button to display version and date of Sensaphone 400 Cellular Diagnostic to Status